Triton-Baja/Data-Acquisition/.mds/GitHub Setup.md

 We will be using Git and GitHub to keep track and store the Data Acquisition codebase.

 ## GitHub setup
-As you can see, we already have set up the Triton Baja organization, so the only thing you need to do if to creae a GitHub account if you don't have one yet.
+As you can see, we already have set up the Triton Baja organization, so the only thing you need to do if to create a GitHub account if you don't have one yet.
 This way we can invite you to be part of the organization.

 # Git
-Ideally we want to install Git on both the Pi and our personal computers.
+Ideally, we want to install Git on both the Pi and our personal computers.
 This way we can always write or read the code from our personal computers, even if we don't have access to the Pi.

 ## On Pi
 Install Git by running